-The state of Georgia requires biased counseling that must include the following information:
+The state of Georgia requires that people seeking abortion that be provided the following information:

 - That medical assistance benefits may be available for prenatal care, childbirth, and neonatal care;